RandyMac83/Drone-Mapping/README.md

 This matrix will then bew used to analyze and compare the data later, as well as, used to create a 3D map, a 2D map or both using MatLab.
-This will allow for the user to visually compare multiple data sets and for the software to perform a more accurate analysis of the data. above I have the README.txt that will better explain how to properly run this software.
+This will allow for the user to visually compare multiple data sets and for the software to perform a more accurate analysis of the data.
+Above includes sample data that i collected for this project.
+This may allow for you to see how this software is supposed to function.
+Above I have the README.txt that will better explain how to properly run this software.